XopMC/keyhunt-win/README.md

 * Added "Useful" folder with Keysubtracter for xpoint mode, b58dec/RMD160-Sort for converting base58 to RMD160 and sorting it
 * Added orginal keyhunt's documentation in "Doc"

 The MinGW version was compiled with a lot of code changes, I had to remove everything related to WIN64 from the code.
-That is, Keyhunt was going for Linux, but for Windows
+That is, Keyhunt was compiled as for Linux, but for Windows

 This version works, but I'm not sure if it works correctly ...